project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/telemetry_data_consumption.md

 **Telemetry event specifications.**

 Telemetry events are broad, human-readable actions, that can be tracked as a string.
 Events are used to categorize telemetry data.
 They are the basic unit for analytics and help identify user navigation or flow.
-All events follow a common data structure, though the event data structure ("edata") differs for each event.
+All events follow a common data structure, though the event data structure e-data differs for each event.

 All events data is captured via a common event JSON structure.
 Depending on the event, edata element carries event specific data.
 All events have unique event codes (IDs).